Microsoft trains world’s largest Transformer language model

 Also today: Microsoft open-sourced DeepSpeed, a deep learning library that’s optimized for developers to deliver low latency, high throughput inference.

-DeepSpeed contains the Zero Redundancy Optimizer or ZeRO for training models with 100 million parameters or more at scale, which Microsoft used to train Turing NLG.
+DeepSpeed contains the Zero Redundancy Optimizer (ZeRO) for training models with 100 million parameters or more at scale, which Microsoft used to train Turing NLG.

-“Beyond saving our users time by summarizing documents and emails, T-NLG can enhance experiences with the Microsoft Office suite by offering writing assistance to authors and answering questions that readers may ask about a document,” Microsoft AI Research applied scientist Corby Rossett said in a blog post today.
+“Beyond saving our users time by summarizing documents and emails, T-NLG can enhance experiences with the Microsoft Office suite by offering writing assistance to authors and answering questions that readers may ask about a document,” Microsoft AI Research applied scientist Corby Rosset wrote in a blog post today.

-Both DeepSpeed and ZeRO are being made available to developers and machine learning practitioners because training large networks like those that utilize the Transformer architecture can be expensive and encounter issues at scale.
+Both DeepSpeed and ZeRO are being made available to developers and machine learning practitioners, because training large networks like those that utilize the Transformer architecture can be expensive and can encounter issues at scale.

 In other natural language AI news, Google’s DeepMind today released the Compressive Transformer long-range memory model and PG19, a benchmark for analyzing the performance of book-length language generation.